-Quality Assurance (QA) is a feature built into both Memsource Editors.
+Quality Assurance (QA) is a feature built into the Memsource Editor.
 It detects errors in translation by comparing source and target segments, checking the term base, spelling, content of the tags, etc. It helps translators detect formal errors and improve overall translation quality and consistency.
-It is very important to run the QA check on files with tags to prevent problems with the validity of the translated document.
-The QA warnings for segments with potential problems are displayed in the Quality Assurance Pane (QA) in the Memsource Editors.

-The Instant QA check is run on each segment when it is confirmed.
-If there are some QA issues, the segment is neither confirmed nor saved to a translation memory.
-A yellow warning triangle is displayed instead of a green "Confirmed" icon, and the QA pane with the warnings is opened.
-The Linguist needs to fix all the issues or set the false positive warnings to "ignored" in order to be able to confirm the segment.
+When attempting to confirm a segment, Instant QA check is run on that segment.
+In the case of an issue, a yellow warning triangle is displayed instead of a green "Confirmed" icon, and the QA pane with the warnings is opened.
+The Linguist must mitigate all issues or set false positive warnings to "ignored" in order to confirm the segment.

-After running a QA check, click on the QA warning and you will be taken to the segment where the problem has been detected.
+Click a QA warning to highlight the segment where the problem has been detected.

-Some warnings might be set as Unignorable by the Project Managers.
-These warnings cannot be set to ignore and must be corrected in the target segments before proceeding.
+Warning types may be set to Unignorable by Project Managers.
+These warnings must be corrected in the target segments before proceeding to confirmation.